AnranXu/DIPA_data_expansion/Task Design.md

 # Task Design

-## Task Link
+## Task Preview Link

  https://anranxu.github.io/DIPA_data_expansion/?lg=en&test=true

 ## Overview

-task per worker: 20
+**task per worker**: 20

-task requirement: Only annotating labels that were annotated as privacy-threatening in DIPA 1.0 (1,495 images in total).
-Allowing to add manual labels.
+**task requirement**: Only annotating labels were annotated as privacy-threatening in DIPA 1.0 (1,495 images in total, non-privacy-threatening content will be removed in advance).
+Workers need to provide three answers to each privacy-threatening content they have identified, including "reason, informativeness, and maximum sharing scope".
+Also, we allow workers to add manual labels.

 ## Current Metrics